This car computer problems page will connect you to in-depth and detailed articles about common automotive sensor problems.

 This meant that 90 percent of the replaced ECM's had nothing wrong with them.
 Another conclusion from the study found that dealership technicians replaced multiple sensors and computers for a single driver complaint.

 The short answer is yes, they do fail at times.
-In fact General Motors had a blunder with one of their most popular control modules.
-After 30 years of water under the bridge I still remember the ECM part No. 1227730.
+In fact General Motors had a blunder with one of their most popular electronic control modules.
+After 30 years of water under the bridge, I still remember the ECM part No. 1227730.

 The fix was to replace the PROM (Programmable Read Only Memory) unit on the ECM board with a reprogrammed set of instructions.
 General Motors called this the speed density update.